jimratliff/GenoMac-user/README.md

 [^symbolic_hot_key_assignments]: See `scripts/settings/set_symbolichotkeys.sh`.
 Disables some default hotkeys and changes the default hotkeys for some actions.

 [^dock_settings]: See `scripts/settings/set_general_dock_settings.sh`.
 Turn *off* automatic show/hide; turn *on* magnification when hovering; set magnification size; show indicator lights for open apps; icons of hidden apps are translucent; enable two-finger scrolling on Dock icon to reveal thumbnails of all windows; minimize to Dock rather than to app’s Dock icon.
+The (a) app lineup on the Dock and (b) which apps are supposed to open in all spaces is specified on a one-time bootstrap basis by `scripts/settings/perform_initial_bootstrap_operations.sh`.

 [^hot_corners]: See `scripts/settings/set_general_dock_settings.sh`